-- 2.2 Process for dealing with suspected Inappropriate Conduct which has been referred to a Local Government by the Independent Assessor - 2.2.1 Pursuant to section 150AF of the LGA, after receiving a referral by the Independent Assessor or under paragraph 2.1.9(b) of this document of an instance of suspected inappropriate conduct, the Local Government must complete an investigation into the alleged conduct: - a) consistent with any recommendations from the IA; and - b) consistent with the Council's investigation policy; or - c) in another way decided by resolution of the council. - 2.2.2 After the completion of the investigation, the Local Government must decide whether the Councillor has engaged in inappropriate conduct unless it has delegated responsibility for this decision under section 257 of the LGA. - 2.2.3 When dealing with an instance of suspected inappropriate conduct which has been referred to a Local Government by the Independent Assessor: - a) The council must be consistent with the Local Government principle of transparent and accountable decision making in the public interest, by dealing with suspected inappropriate conduct in an open meeting of the Council.
-Where the matter may directly affect the health and safety of the complainant due to the nature of the complaint, the Council may resolve to go into closed session under section 254J of the Regulation. - b) The subject councillor has a declarable conflict of interest in the matter and is permitted by the council to remain in the meeting during the debate about whether the councillor engaged in the inappropriate conduct and answer questions put to the subject councillor through the chairperson to assist the other councillors in making a decision.
-The permission to remain in the meeting for the debate is on the condition that the subject councillor must leave the place where the meeting is being held, including any area set aside for the public, during the vote on whether they have committed inappropriate conduct and what, if any, penalty to impose if the councillor is found to have committed inappropriate conduct.
+2.2 Process for dealing with suspected Inappropriate Conduct which has been referred to a Local Government by the Independent Assessor

+- 2.2.1 Pursuant to Chapter 5A, Division 5 of the LGA (Referral of conduct to local government), after receiving a referral by the Independent Assessor or under paragraph 2.1.9(b) of this document of inappropriate conduct or an instance of suspected inappropriate conduct, the Local Government must complete an investigation into the alleged conduct: - a) consistent with any recommendations from the IA; and - b) consistent with the Council's investigation policy; or - c) in another way decided by resolution of the council. - 2.2.2 After the completion of the investigation, the Local Government must decide by resolution whether the Councillor has engaged in inappropriate conduct unless it has delegated responsibility to the Mayor for this decision under section 257(2)(a) of the LGA. - 2.2.3 When dealing with an instance of suspected inappropriate conduct which has been referred to a Local Government by the Independent Assessor: - a) The council must be consistent with the Local Government principle of transparent and accountable decision making in the public interest, by dealing with suspected inappropriate conduct in an open meeting of the Council.
+Where the matter may directly affect the health and safety of the complainant due to the nature of the complaint, the Council may resolve to go into closed session under section 254J(3)(f) of the Regulation. - b) The subject councillor has a declarable conflict of interest in the matter and is permitted by the council to remain in the meeting during the debate about whether the councillor engaged in the inappropriate conduct and answer questions put to the subject councillor through the chairperson to assist the other councillors in making a decision.
+The permission to remain in the meeting for the debate is on the condition that the subject councillor must leave the place where the meeting is being held, including any area set aside for the public, during the vote on whether they have engaged in inappropriate conduct and what, if any, penalty to impose if the councillor is found to have engaged in inappropriate conduct.

-&lt;sup>3 Section 150I(3) of the Act
+3 Section 150I(3) of the Act

-&lt;sup>4 Section 150J of the Act
+4 Section 150J of the Act